edwinogwel/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs script deletes all files in the current working directory that end with the character ~ 102-tree script creates the directories welcome/, welcome/to/ and welcome/to/school in the current director 103-commas script lists all the files and directories of the current directory, separated by commas

+school.mgc creates a magic file that can be used with the command file to detect School data files